 If you mostly do custom client work, with custom projects and time-tracking, choose Honeybook.

-If you mostly offer set packages, where the same package is purchased by multiple clients, choose Paperbell.
+If you mostly offer set packages, where the same package is purchased by multiple clients, the best Honeybook alternative is Paperbell.

 If you run a coaching or consulting business, Paperbell is the clear winner.